amandavisconti/ScholarlyEditingScripts/README.md

 and hit enter.
 4. When the script has completed, it will print instructions on how to remove the line numbering from these files.

-##TUstep ENCODING INCLUDED and CUSTOMIZING THIS SCRIPT:
+##FORMAT ENCODING INCLUDED and CUSTOMIZING THIS SCRIPT:
-This script was developed against the TUstep-encoded Ulysses reading text edited by Hans Walter Gabler; it removes all of the TUstep format encodings I could locate in those files.
-It may not remove TUstep encoding that does not appear in the Ulysses files, but you can easily customize this script to remove additional TUstep encodings by reading the code comments farther below.
+This script was developed against the encoded Ulysses reading text edited by Hans Walter Gabler; it removes all of the format encodings I could locate in those files.
+It may not remove encoding that does not appear in the Ulysses files, but you can easily customize this script to remove additional encodings by reading the code comments farther below.

 ##SPECIFIC THINGS REMOVED BY THIS SCRIPT:
 13 format encodings: